tayi-or/notes/_posts/2022-04-30-haxe-speed-comparison.md

 Neko|5

-Compare these results to other programming languages on a 5950x (HxCPP got a score of 723) here: https://plummerssoftwarellc.github.io/PrimeView/report?id=davepl-1650451626.json
+Compare these results to other programming languages on a 5950x (HxCPP got a score of 723) [here](https://plummerssoftwarellc.github.io/PrimeView/report?id=davepl-1650451626.json)